Controlling the Spin-Wave Nonreciprocity of a Crescent-Shaped Nanowire via Curvature and Magnetic Field: Results

 \subsubsection{Dependence on the bias magnetic field}

 To investigate nonreciprocity, we consider propagating SWs along the CS nanowire axis with wavenumber $k_x \neq 0$.
 The dispersion relations calculated for three representative values of the external magnetic field are shown in Fig.~\ref{Fig:dispersions}.
 The LF, HA, and HF modes identified earlier are highlighted with bold lines and colored markers.

-With increasing field strength, all bands shift to higher frequencies, however, as in the FMR spectra, no significant qualitative changes are observed in the dispersion characteristics.
-Although some changes can be traced for selected modes, particularly with regard to non-reciprocity, To quantify these changes, we introduce an explicit measure of non-reciprocity:
+All bands shift to higher frequencies with increasing field strength, however their asymmetry with respect to $k_x =0$ varies significantly.
+To trace this change, we introduce a standard measure of non-reciprocity:

-which represents the frequency, $f$, difference between counter-propagating modes of the same wavelength.
+which represents the frequency difference between counter-propagating modes of the same wavelength.
 The dependence of $\delta{f(|k_x|)}$ is presented in Fig.~\ref{Fig:NRP_modes_diff} for the LF, HA, and HF modes under different external magnetic field strengths, in the range $|k_x| \in \langle 0,40 \rangle$~rad \textmu m$^{-1}$.
-The resulting trends differ qualitatively between the three mode types.
+The observed dependencies differ qualitatively between the three mode types.
 This observation, together with its physical interpretation, constitutes one of the central results of this work.

-For the LF mode [Fig.~\ref{Fig:NRP_modes_diff}(a)], $\delta{f(|k_x|)}$ reaches a maximum of approximately 0.5~GHz at $k_x \approx 30$~rad/\textmu m for $B_{\mathrm{ext}}$ = 0.5~T. With increasing field, the nonreciprocity of the LF mode decreases, eventually changes sign, and remains small, i.e., $\delta f(|k_x|)<0.25$~GHz at $k_x \leq 40$~rad/\textmu m for $B_{\mathrm{ext}}$ = 1 and 2~T. The different behavior of $\delta f$ at 0.5 T, compared to higher fields, correlates with the change in the LF mode profile observed in Fig.~\ref{Fig:FMR}, i.e. the transition from an edge-localised mode (Fig.~\ref{Fig:FMR}(c) and (d) at $B_\text{ext}= 1$ and 2 T, respectively) to a bulk-like mode quantized along the magnetic field direction (Fig.~\ref{Fig:FMR}b).
+For the LF mode [Fig.~\ref{Fig:NRP_modes_diff}(a)], $\delta{f(|k_x|)}$ reaches a maximum of approximately 0.5~GHz at $k_x \approx 30$~rad/\textmu m for $B_{\mathrm{ext}}$ = 0.5~T. With increasing field, the nonreciprocity of the LF mode decreases, eventually changes sign, and remains small, i.e., $\delta f(|k_x|)<0.25$~GHz at $k_x \leq 40$~rad/\textmu m for $B_{\mathrm{ext}}$ = 1 and 2~T. The different behavior of $\delta f$ at 0.5 T, compared to higher fields, correlates with the change in the LF mode profile observed in Fig.~\ref{Fig:FMR}, i.e. the transition from an edge-localised mode (Fig.~\ref{Fig:FMR}(c) and (d) at $B_\text{ext}= 1$ and 2 T, respectively) to a bulk-like mode quantized along the magnetic field direction (Fig.~\ref{Fig:FMR}b at 0.5 T).